fatimacodes2001/Neural-Image-Captioning/Flicker8k_Dataset/README.md

-# Neural-Image-Captioning
+# Images
-Image Caption Generator implemented using Keras with tensorflow backend.

-The model is currently being trained on the Flickr8k dataset due to the computational limitations.

-Note: This repository is a work in progress.
+This folder is supposed to contain the images in the dataset